Blog Article

 “I genuinely don’t know where I’m supposed to find the time for this.”

-A lot of our learners on programmes are already experienced professionals with busy roles and responsibilities.
+A lot of learners on apprenticeship programmes are already experienced professionals with busy roles and responsibilities.

 Many are balancing: